 Aside from the big boys' offering, there are various similar devices that are either available to purchase now or for pre-order.

-The American company has been in to head-mounted tech for quite a while now, with a range of digital eyewear already on the market that promises to deliver immersive movie and gaming experiences.
-Its SmartGlasses were first shown off at CES 2013 and appeared to be very close to a finished product.
-Vuzix continues to claim they'll be available in time for Christmas, but there's been little news since the initial announcement back in January.
+The American company has been producing head-mounted tech for quite a while now, with a range of digital eyewear already on the market that promises to deliver immersive movie and gaming experiences.
+Its M100 Smart Glasses were first shown off at CES 2013; they're now available to pre-order for US$1000.

-Rather than using a peripheral vision-hogging display, GlassUp uses 'real' heads-up technology to beam notifications on to the right hand lens, which the makers claim makes for a less obtrusive experience.
+Rather than using a peripheral vision-hogging display, GlassUp uses 'real' heads-up technology to beam notifications on to the right-hand lens, which the makers claim makes for a less obtrusive experience.
 Although they have a cut-down version of Android on board, they rely on a smartphone app for connectivity; this means they can claim better usability and a less cumbersome interface than some, thanks to the Glass-esque side-mounted touchpad.

-Set apart from the other smartglasses we've featured comes these traditional-looking glasses from Epiphany Eyewear.
+Set apart from the other smartglasses we've featured are these traditional-looking glasses from Epiphany Eyewear.
 Rather than trying to cram an entire computer or notification smarts into a wearable frame, they've instead focused on the ability to capture the visual and auditory world around you using an inbuilt HD video camera.
 It's activated by a single tactile switch on the side, with the only other truly smart ability coming in the form of live streaming though a phone using YouGen.TV (this lets your Facebook friends in on the action).

 To ensure they're still a viable wearable, there's also a button that engages polarisation, turning them from trendy specs into suitable sunnies.
 So they're not all style over substance.

-They're available to pre-order in 8GB, 16GB or 32GB (US$300, US$400 and US$500 respectively – that's around RM950, RM1270 and RM1590) varieties and there’s a Micro USB plug for recharging and data transfer.
+They're available to pre-order in 8GB, 16GB or 32GB (US$300, US$400 and US$500 respectively – that's around £190, £250 and £315) varieties and there’s a Micro USB plug for recharging and data transfer.